pashkan111/tic-tac/README.md

 Logic:

     User init a game and we check Redis searching_partners.
-If list is not empty, we randonly get user_id and create a game in Redis current_games.
+If list is not empty, we randomly get user_id and create a game in Redis current_games.

     Each user has ID so it is needed to make an auth logic